-Business also offers a range of opportunities including Shares4Schools, Student Investor and other national competitions.
-We run a Business Society to encourage a greater understanding of the subject and extend the depth and breadth of students' knowledge.
+Business also offers a range of opportunities including a profession qualification from LiBF, Student Investor and other national competitions.
+We run an Enterprise Society called Trent Traders to encourage a greater understanding of the subject.

 "Business at Trent College is contemporary and rooted in the real world, but at the same time it is related to a clearly explained set of business concepts and theories."